MasteryCoding/Roll-a-Ball-Walkthrough/Live Build 1 Roll-a-Ball/README.md

 Create a new Folder called `Resources` and drag the `Customizeable Skybox`, `Models`, and `Materials` folders inside.

-Your [Project Window](https://docs.unity3d.com/Manual/ProjectView.html) should look like this:
+Your project window should look like this:

 ![Organized Project](./Resources/OrganizedProject.png)